-For the years ended October 31, 2020 and 2019 and in accordance with GASB Statement 75, updated actuarial valuations were completed for the valuations dated November 1, 2018.
-This is the date as of which the actuarial valuations were performed.
-The measurement date is October 31, 2019.
-This is the date as of which the OPEB liabilities were determined.
+For the years ended October 31, 2021 and 2020 and in accordance with GASB Statement 75, updated actuarial valuations were completed for the valuations dated November 1, 2020 and November 1, 2018, accordingly.
+These are the dates as of which the actuarial valuations were performed.
+The measurement dates for the actuarial valuations are October 31, 2020 and October 31, 2019, accordingly.
+These are the dates as of which the OPEB liabilities were determined.